Semiconductor & AI Infrastructure Hub (HSAIH)

 EPZ Tax Incentives

-0% income tax for the first 10–15 years of operation under Honduras Export Processing Zone framework.
+0% income tax for the first 10–15 years of operation under Honduras Export Processing Zone framework that could improve for the sake of the security of the hemisphere.

 Labor Cost Advantage